terraswarm/urban-heartbeat-kit/docs/gateway-setup-scratch-common.md

 for others with minor modifications.
 Ensure you have downloaded and placed the network certificate in `/etc/NetworkManager/<certificate-name>.

+If switching from using ifupdown (using `/etc/network/interfaces`), make sure to comment out or delete your wireless interface from `/etc/network/interfaces` before configuring NetworkManager.

 1. For MWireless:

         curl -O http://www.incommon.org/certificates/repository/sha384%20Intermediate%20cert.txt